projectceladon/celadon-documentation/source/getting-started/on-vm.rst

     The compressed *flashfile* package contains the |C| partition images for running in a VM.
     Proceed with the following section to install these images to a virtual disk image in `qcow2 <https://www.linux-kvm.org/page/Qcow2>`_ format.
-    The flashfile package also can be used to install |C| natively on Intel hardware platforms, refer to :ref:`caas-on-bm` section for more detailed information.

 Create a CiV virtual disk
 *************************

 .. note::
-        Skip this section if you plan to boot the device directly with the GPT disk image :file:`caas.img`, or install the flashfile package :file:`caas-flashfiles-eng.<user>.zip`
+        Skip this section if you plan to boot the device directly with the GPT disk image :file:`caas.img`.
-        natively on an Intel hardware platform.

 Follow the instructions below to create and set up CiV partitions on a *qcow2* formatted virtual disk.